William Heirens: Claims of innocence

 Within days of his confession in open court, Heirens denied any responsibility for the murders.
-Mary Jane Blanchard, daughter of murder victim Josephine Ross, was one of the first dissenters, being quoted in 1946 as saying:I cannot believe that young Heirens murdered my mother.
+Mary Jane Blanchard, daughter of murder victim Josephine Ross, was among the first to believe him, saying:I cannot believe that young Heirens murdered my mother.
 He just does not fit into the picture of my mother's death ...
 I have looked at all the things Heirens stole and there was nothing of my mother's things among them.

 Sodium pentothal interrogation

-Heirens was subjected to an interrogation under the influence of sodium pentothal, popularly known as "truth serum".
+Heirens was subjected to an interrogation under the influence of sodium pentothal, popularly known as "truth serum."
 This drug was administered by psychiatrists Haines and Roy Grinker.
 Under its effects he allegedly stated that a second person named George Murman actually committed the killings.

-This form of interrogation, which was done without a warrant and administered with neither Heirens's nor his parents' consent, is believed by most scientists today to be of dubious value in eliciting the truth, due to high suggestibility of subjects under the influence of such substances.
+This form of interrogation, which was done without a warrant and administered with neither Heirens' nor his parents' consent, is believed by most scientists today to be of dubious value in eliciting the truth, due to high suggestibility of subjects under the influence of such substances.

 By the 1950s, most scientists had declared the very notion of truth serums invalid, and most courts had ruled testimony gained through their use inadmissible.
 However, when Heirens was arrested in 1946, growing scientific opinion against "truth serum" had not yet filtered down to the courts and police departments.

-During Heirens's post-conviction petition in 1952, Tuohy admitted under oath that he not only knew about the sodium pentothal procedure, he had authorized it and paid Grinker $1,000.
+During Heirens' post-conviction petition in 1952, Tuohy admitted under oath that he not only knew about the sodium pentothal procedure, he had authorized it and paid Grinker $1,000.
 The same year, Grinker revealed that Heirens never implicated himself in any of the killings.